 Preparing for Brain Surgery Without Family

 The day before Paula’s operation, it started to sink in that her older son would soon drop her off at the Brigham for major surgery and then would have to leave.
-To help prevent the spread of COVID-19, the Brigham had implemented a temporary policy—which has since been updated—that didn’t allow visitors to accompany patients who were undergoing surgery.
+To help prevent the spread of COVID-19, the Brigham had implemented a temporary policy that didn’t allow visitors to accompany patients who were undergoing surgery.

 “Before that moment, it hadn’t dawned on me that my family wouldn’t be able to visit me because of the virus,” says Paula.
 She worried about being alone during recovery, and she was especially worried about her children’s concerns.
 But the extensive research that led Paula to the Brigham consoled them.
 “As nervous as they were, they were comfortable with the decisions I had made and the care I would get.”

 On May 6, Paula’s son dropped her off at the main entrance at the Brigham.
 She arrived at the COVID-19 pre-screening table where she was checked for respiratory symptoms.
 She was given a mask, which she was required to wear while inside the hospital.
 From there, Paula was escorted from pre-screen to admission to pre-op.
 Paula says the process was seamless.